-When I first started working I had zero resources and no budget (sound familiar!?)
+When I first started working, I had zero resources and no budget (sound familiar!?)
 I made some Amazon purchases that I still use years and years later!
-There are many specific speech therapy and educational resources you can find on Amazon, but these are great basic purchases that aren’t costly and you can use across many ages and settings.
+There are many specific speech therapy and educational resources you can find on Amazon, but these are great basic purchases that aren’t costly, and you can use them across many ages and settings.

 My Top Ten Amazon Purchases

 I have gotten so much use out of these!
 Worth every penny.
-Now, if you have any of Super Duper’s Chipper Chat products then you don’t need to buy a “magic wand” and chips.
-I definitely couldn’t swing buying any chipper chats out of pocket when I first started working, so these bingo chips were fantastic.
-I primarily use them as a motivator…and there is NO motivator like the magic wand.
+Now, if you have any of Super Duper’s Chipper Chat products, then you don’t need to buy a “magic wand” and chips.
+I couldn’t afford buying any Chipper Chats out of pocket when I first started working, so these bingo chips were fantastic.
+I primarily use them as a motivator…and there is NO motivator like the magic wand!
 I also use the chips as manipulators, for example with multisyllabic words or working on expanding sentences.